Tartan: Lack of further evidence of early adoption

 William Wilson & Son of Bannockburn, just south of the dividing line between the Highlands and Lowlands, were the first large-scale commercial tartan producers; founded c.
 1765, they had become the foremost supplier of tartan to the military by around 1770, and the dominant tartan weaver in general.
-It was an endeavor that required the introduction of tartan recording, of standardisation of setts and dyes, and of consistency and quality control.
+It was an endeavour that required the introduction of tartan recording, of standardisation of setts and dyes, and of consistency and quality control.
 Wilsons corresponded with their agents (especially the son, James Wilson) in the Highlands to get information and samples of cloth from the various districts to enable them to reproduce "perfectly genuine patterns".
 Wilsons recorded over 200 setts in addition to ones they designed in-house, collected in their 1819 Key Pattern Book of around 250 setts (among earlier in-house volumes to the 1770s).
 These tartans were numbered, named after places, or given fanciful names such as "Rob Roy", later sometimes family names (after prominent members), sometimes foreign names like "Coburg", but usually not those of clans, nor, when they did, often matching present clan patterns.
 (Note: E.g., Telfer Dunbar (1979) provides this example: Wilsons' popular "Gordon" was green, purple, and black with over-checks of seven colours, and "unlike the present clan pattern".)
 A large proportion of the modern clan tartans, however, can be traced to this work – just often originally with numbers or unrelated names.
 The evidence of direct adoption from Wilsons happening frequently completely overwhelms "ancient clan tartans" sentiment.
 (Note: One example is today's Macpherson, adopted in 1817, which was originally "Caledonia" then "No. 43", "No. 155", or "Kidd" in Wilsons' pattern books.
 (There is no "Clan Kidd"; the Kidd in question was a bulk orderer who used the tartan to clothe slaves in the West Indies.
 Confusion seems to have arisen when Wilson also assigned the pattern the name "Macpherson" after another West Indies customer by that name.
 Another is Campbell of Cawdor, originally "No. 230" or "Argyll", after the county.
 A complex example is the case of Abercrombie or Abercromby.
 Logan (1831) first published the tartan usually used for this name, but he modified it from an 1805 Wilsons tartan record for "No. 64" or "Abercrombie", named for Sir Ralph Abercrombie not an entire family.
 The design first popular for "Abercrombie" in the early 18th century changed names somehow to Graham then later became today's Graham of Montrose tartan.
 Wilsons' "Abercromby with yellow" is today's Campbell of Breadalbane after also being used by a fencible regiment.
 The main Buchanan tartan, famous for being asymmetric, originated as a Wilsons fashion tartan around 1800 and was not adopted as a clan tartan until the 1830s.
 "Logan" was invented by Wilsons, named after a merchant, and changed several times until it sold well.
 "Drummond" was originally Wilsons' "Perth".
 Wilson's 1819 pattern "Regent" turned into the MacLaren clan tartan by 1830, with a shift from purple to blue.
 Scarlett (1990) and the Scottish Register of Tartans provide numerous other examples of modern "clan" tartans actually just being renamed generic/fashion/fancy, regimental, and famous-individual tartans from Wilsons, when they were not taken from the later forgery Vestiarium Scoticum.)